thegetty/bronze-guidelines/README.md

 **content/_assets/javascript/application/iframe-viewer.js**
 **content/_assets/styles/iframe-viewer.css**
 Add iframe-based image viewer

+**content/_assets/javascript/application/canvas-panel.js**
+Changed historyBehavior to replace instead of push; and rolled back a change to `if (!figure && !figureSlide) return` that kept videos and embeds from working with the ref shortcodes

+**content/_assets/javascript/application/intersection-observer-factory.js**
+Changed rootMargin to 0 for better slide triggering

 **content/_assets/javascript/application/index.js**
 Add script for iframe-based image viewer; allow only one pop-up to be open at a time; fix max-width of pop-ups, especially for narrower Visual Atlas text areas